maacl/aleph-ws-test/README.md

 sudo lein run server

-(Please not that lein will complain over being run as root, but this is necessary to run the socket-policy-server on port 843)
+*Please note that lein will complain over being run as root, but this is necessary to run the socket-policy-server on port 843*

 Open index.html in a couple of browser tabs and start talking to yourself.